Go back in time and learn important history with these American Revolution books for kids! Includes picture books and chapter books.

-To accompany our field trip on the Boston Freedom Trail, I’ve found 10 great American Revolution chapter books for different ages and, more importantly, from different perspectives including silversmith apprentice, Tory loyalist, runaway slave, Native American and even King George.
+To go with our field trip on the Boston Freedom Trail, I’ve found American Revolution books for kids for different ages.
+More importantly, they share different perspectives.
+You’ll meet a silversmith apprentice, a Tory loyalist, a runaway slave, a Native American and even King George.

 What are your favorite American Revolution books for kids?
 Please share!
 Let’s build this list together!

-A depressed Johnny finds work as a dispatch rider for the Committee of Public Safety, a job that brings him in touch with Boston patriots—and the excitement that will lead to the Tea Party and the Battle of Lexington. [chapter book, ages 9 and up]
+A depressed Johnny finds work as a dispatch rider for the Committee of Public Safety.
+This job that brings him in touch with Boston patriots—and the excitement that will lead to the Tea Party and the Battle of Lexington. [chapter book, ages 9 and up]